 - reinstate probation (usually with harsher conditions), or

-If the latter, the judge can impose any sentence that they could have at the time of the probation order.
+- impose any sentence that the judge could have at the time of the probation order.

 If ESS, a judge gives a sentence at the time of ordering probation.
 The judge, though, suspends its execution.